TaofeekaA/Skin-Disease-Classification-Model/README.md

 This model can be applied as a

-Triage assistant: flags likely urgent conditions for faster clinician review.
+Triage assistant: flags likely urgent conditions by recognising malignant cases for faster clinician review.

 Screening tool: run routine scans to detect common conditions and recommend follow-up.